stellar/django-polaris/README.rst

 Go to the Assets menu, and click "Add Asset"

 Enter the code, issuer, and distribution seed for the asset.
-Make sure that the asset is enabled for SEP-24 and SEP-6 by selecting the `Deposit Enabled`, `Withdrawal Enabled`, and either both or one of `Sep24 Enabled` and `Sep6 Enabled`.
+Enable the SEPs you want to test.

 Click `Save`.